 If you don’t see an email from us in your inbox, please check your junk mail folder.
 The email may have been mistakenly categorized as spam.
 Otherwise, please contact us at 574-235-9664.

 Visitors may enter whenever they wish during their time slot.
 Our Admissions Desk is open and ready to welcome you.
-Please plan to arrive at least 30 minutes prior to your entry time.

 Visitors are welcome to be in the Dressing Downton exhibit for as long as they like, but can expect to spend an average of 60 minutes.